makrai/notes/akbik19-contextualized-into-static.md

 # Abstract

 * Contextual string embeddings are a recent type of contextualized word embed
-  * SOTA results in a range of sequence labeling tasks.
-They are based on
+  * SOTA results in a range of sequence labeling tasks
-  * character-level language models which treat text as distributions over characters and are capable of generating embeddings for any string of characters within any textual context.
+  * character-level language models which
+  * capable of generating embeddings for any string of characters within any textual context
-  * hE, struggle to produce meaningful embeddings if a rare string is used in a underspecified context.
-To address this drawback,
+  * hE, struggle to produce meaningful embeddings if a rare string is used in a underspecified context
 * we propose a method in which we
-  * dynamically aggregate contextualized embeddings of each unique string that
+  * dynamically aggregate contextualized embeddings of each unique string
-  * pooling operation to distill a ”global” word representation from all
+  * pooling operation to distill a ”global” word representation
+  * global word representation used in combination with the current contextualzd
+  * i.e. evolving word representations:
+    * change as more instances of the same word are observed
-* evaluate these ”pooled contextualized embeddings” on common named entity recognition (NER) tasks such as CoNLL-03 and WNUT and show that our approach significantly improves the SOTA for NER.
-We make
+* evaluate these ”pooled contextualized embeddings” on NER
+  * significantly improves the SOTA for tasks such as CoNLL-03 and WNUT

+# 1 Intro

+* contextual string embeddings (Akbik+ 2018)
+  * a character-level contextualized embeddings approach
+  * leverage pre-trained character-level language models from which they extract hidden states at the beginning and end character positions of each word to produce embeddings for any string of characters in a sentential context
+  * SOTA results when utilized in sequence labeling tasks such as NER or PoS

+## Underspecified contexts.
+However, such contextualized character-level models
+suffer from an inherent weakness when encountering rare words in an underspecified context
+* e.g. “Fung Permadi (Taiwan) v Indra”, from the English CONLL-03 test data
+  * If we consider the word “Indra” to be OOV, the underspecified context allows this word to be interpreted as either a person or an organization
+  * causes an incorrect classification of “Indra” as an organization

+## Pooled Contextual Embeddings.
+In this paper, we present a simple but
+effective approach to address this issue.
+We intuit that
+* entities are normally only used in underspecified contexts if they are expected to be known to the reader
+  * i.e. either more clearly introduced in an earlier sentence, or part of general in-domain knowledge